Mohsem35/DevOps/Gitlab/README.md

 CD - Continuous Deployment/Delivery

-Automatically and continuously Code changes -> Test -> Build -> Release
+Automatically and continuously Code changes -> Tests -> Build & Package -> Release

 Jobs: Jobs are the most fundamental building block of a .gitlab-ci.yml file
 - jobs define what we do